khalid-hussain/theprophetsprayer/README.md

 I've highlight things which I would like to get back to as TODO comments in the text files.
 If you know the answer or verifications required, please do contact me or open an issue or send in a pull request.

+## Front matter

-- Front matter: Add Typesetter's Note
+- Add Typesetter's Note

+## Main matter
-- Main matter: Ayahs quoted as block use a different reference compared to inline quotations.
+- Ayahs quoted as block use a different reference compared to inline quotations.
 Is this a problem?
-- Main matter: Add proper dua symbols for Prophets, Scholars and Companions.
+- Add proper dua symbols for Prophets, Scholars and Companions.
   - Prophets (ʿalayh al-Salām)
   - Male
   - Female
   - Two people
   - Them
-- Main matter: Come up with a consistent title case
+- Come up with a consistent title case
-- Main matter: Remove hamza transliteration if it comes at the end of a word.
+- Remove hamza transliteration if it comes at the end of a word.
 Example: _Irwāʾ al-Ghalīl_ --> _Irwā al-Ghalīl_.
-- Main matter: Unify all references to Quranic chapters and verses.
+- Unify all references to Quranic chapters and verses.
 Clean the reference style used to mention the number of verses.

+## Back matter

-- Back matter: Quran Chapter list
+- Quran Chapter list
-- Back matter: References to Quranic ayat which have been translated in the text
+- References to Quranic ayat which have been translated in the text

 ## Cover

 - Use golden ratio

-## Final
+## Final Checks

 - Ensure footnotes are correct
 - Link internal sections